 The field experiment was conducted at Shradhey Bhagwati Singh Agriculture Research Farm (Hajipur), Chandra Bhanu Gupt Krashi Snatakotter Mahavidyalaya, B.K.T, Lucknow, (UP) during Zaid season 2023.
 Experimental site falls under subtropical zone and is situated at 26.5oC North latitude, 80.52oC East longitudes with an altitude of 123 meters above mean sea level.
 The soil of the experimental field was silt loam in texture having alkaline soil reaction (7.85), low of organic carbon (0.45 %), medium available nitrogen (376.0 kg ha-1), phosphorus (25.54 kg ha-1) and low in potassium (165.84 kg ha-1).
 The experiment, comprising of 8 treatments (viz.; Pendimethalin 30 EC @ 800 g a.i/ha (PE) + one hand weeding at 30 DAS, Pendimethalin 30 EC @ 1000 g a.i/ha (PE), Imazethapyr 10 EC @ 100 g a.i/ha (POE) at 25 DAS, Imazethapyr 10 EC @ 50 g a.i/ha (POE) at 25 DAS, Quizalofop-ethyle 10 EC @38 g a.i/ha (POE) at 30 DAS, Quizalofop-ethyle 10 EC @ 50 g a.i/ha (POE) at 30 DAS, two hand Weeding at 20 and 40 DAS and Weedy Check) and plant spacing (30 x 15 cm) were tested in Randomized Block Design (RBD).
-Recommended 20 kg/ha Nitrogen and 40 kg/ha P2O5/ha were applied through urea and SSP.
-Half dose of nitrogen ad full dose of P2O5 was applied at the time of sowing and the rest half of nitrogen was applied at first irrigation.
+Recommended fertilizer application of 20 kg/ha Nitrogen and 40 kg/ha P2O5/ha were applied through urea and SSP, respectively.
+Half dose of nitrogen and full dose of P2O5 was applied at the time of sowing and the rest half of nitrogen was applied at first irrigation.
 The black gram variety SHEKHAR-2 was sown the 10 April 2023, using 20 kg/ha seed and harvested in the 20 June 2023.
 The pre-emergence herbicides were applied in soil on next day of sowing, while post-emergence spray was done at 3-4 leaf stage (25 DAS).
 Weed and plant samples were collected from each plot for weed and plant parameter studies by using standard methods.
 Yield attributes were recorded from 5 plant selected randomly from each plot.
 Seed and stover yield of black gram were recorded at harvest.
 The harvest index was calculated as seed yield divided by total biological yield and multiplied by a hundred.
 The uptake of nitrogen was calculated as nitrogen content in seed and stover multiplied by respective yield.
-The data economics of different treatments was worked out based on prevailing market prices.
+The data on economics of different treatments was worked out based on prevailing market prices.
 The data so obtained on various parameters were analyses as per standard statistical procedures.
 The content of protein in seed was determined using standard laboratory procedures.

 Statistical analysis: